MarcoCerundolo/GitHub-portfolio/us_innovation/README.md

 ## Results & Insights

-- Event study suggests that the Reagan spending surge had a long-run effect on innovation [differences-in-differences](output/figures/trendplot_num_final.png).
+- Event study suggests that the Reagan spending surge had a long-run effect on innovation [long-run effect on innovation](output/figures/trendplot_num_final.png).

-- Shift-share IV estimates county patenting elasticity to procurement of 0.11% (sig.
-1%) [thesis pdf](thesis_pdf/Thesis.pdf).
+- [Shift-share IV estimates](thesis_pdf/Thesis.pdf) county patenting elasticity to procurement of 0.11% (sig.
+1%).

-- Heterogeneity analysis: treatment effect larger in counties with more local competition [heterogeneous effects](output/figures/hhi.png).
+- [Heterogeneity analysis](output/figures/hhi.png): treatment effect larger in counties with more local competition .
 This is consistent with the presence of local knowledge spillovers.

 ## Folder Layout